DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-02-16-rollover-reckons.md

 ## Between cycles

 While there are two cycles, providers need to easily manage courses and locations in both.
-They need to manage vacancies in the current cycle, for example closing courses for summer when they aren’t recruiting.
+They need to manage vacancies in the current cycle, for example closing courses for summer when they are not recruiting.

 *[UCAS]: Universities and colleges admissions service